worldbank/stata-tables/README.md

 Making tables is one of the most common tasks for researchers, yet it is inevitably one of the most frustrating.
 It is conceptually simple: all you have to do is put numbers and stars in squares!
 But getting from result to table more often than not turns out to be a massive pain, and when you come back to it later – in revision, for example – it's altogether too easy to find you have coded yourself into a nasty corner.

-We at DIME Analytics been making tables for almost a decade, and, well, there is no easy answer.
+When it comes to best practices for exporting tables, well, there is no easy answer.
 Like most coding tasks, the answer is going to depend on what you need.
-But we've spent a lot of time thinking about it, and this has turned out to be really useful in planning and executing our workflows.
-In this post we are going to share (1) our framework for thinking about the task of coding tables; (2) two approaches to solving the problem; and (3) Stata software for getting the job done with outputs in both TeX and Excel.
+We at DIME Analytics have spent a lot of time thinking about it, and this has turned out to be really useful in planning and executing our workflows.
+In this post we are going to share (1) our framework for thinking about the task of coding tables; (2) two approaches to solving the problem; and (3) Stata packages for getting the job done with outputs in both TeX and Excel.

 ## Coding for tables